Treatment for Fatty liver

 - Converts nutrients into energy.

-- Creates substances that help your blood clot (stick together to heal wounds).
+- It creates substances that help your blood clot (stick together to heal wounds).

-- Helps you resist infections by making immune factors and removing bacteria and toxins (substances that can harm your body) from your blood.
+- It helps you resist infections by making immune factors and removing bacteria and toxins (substances that can harm your body) from your blood.

-Some people get the fatty liver disease without having any pre-existing conditions.
-Listed below are the most common causes of fatty liver causes:
+Some people get fatty liver disease without having any pre-existing conditions.
+Listed below are the most common causes of fatty liver disease: